 If you then touch your face, especially your eyes, nostrils, or mouth, you can infect yourself.

 And it turns out that most people touch their face once every two to five minutes.
-Almost half of face touches involve mouth, nose, and eyes.
+Almost half of face touches involve the mouth, nose, and eyes.
 Those are direct pathways for bacteria and viruses to enter our bodies.

 Try your best not to touch your face!
 Not to bite your nails or cuticles.
 Pick your nose.
 Just…DON’T!